 On the front, you’ve got a bass boost and 3D+ switch.
 Plug your headphones in with the supplied 1/4″ adapter and turn the volume knob to power it on.

 I find that the XBass+ adds just the right amount of bass.
 It doesn’t overpower the headphone but instead provides a little more fidelity and thump.
 There’s a nice low rumble here that gives me a warm fuzzy feeling inside.
 With bass heavier headphones you won’t need it, but if you fancy a go at some extra oomph, the Black Label’s got you covered regardless.

-The 3D+ switch basically improves Soundstage and my oh my what a wonderful job it does.
+The 3D+ switch basically improves Soundstage and oh my what a wonderful job it does.
 What is Soundstage?
 I was shocked to discover that it actually helped to enhance the image on my HD600, giving it some added width!
 This was simply incredible to me considering the HD600’s image has always been very narrow.

 If you want, you can use the line out to another amplifier and just use the Black Label as a DAC.
 For me, that’s a bit counterintuitive.
 You can also use the line out to your phone or PC for an easy source of power.

-If using Preamp mode, sound will come from anything connected to the RCA outs as well as any headphone plugged in.
+If using Preamp mode, the sound will come from anything connected to the RCA outs as well as any headphone plugged in.